KSP-RO/ProceduralParts/ModuleManager/README.txt

-This folder contains any optional module manager configs for the mod.
+This folder contains any module manager configs for the mod.

-Rename it from .cfg.notused to use.

 See the comments inside each file for details.